swharden/SWHarden.com/content/blog/2025-04-13-evenly-spaced-resampled-segmented-line.md

 ## Resampling for Equal Euclidean Distance in 2D Space

 **This implementation walks along the interpolated polyline segments in short steps and places new points when the target distance in 2D space has been exceeded.** This strategy can be significantly slower than the linear interpolation only method described above, but this it ensures that sequential points are the desired distance apart in 2D space (equal Euclidean spacing on a Cartesian coordinate system) and may be preferred for some applications.
 The accuracy can be increased by reducing the epsilon at the expense of increased computing time.
+Performance may be improved by starting with a large epsilon and decreasing it dynamically as the calculated distance between the test point and previous point approaches the target separation.

 <a href="https://swharden.com/static/2025/04/13/spacing-2d-1.png">
 <img src="https://swharden.com/static/2025/04/13/spacing-2d-1.png">